U.S. Route 27 in Indiana: Route description

 US 27 enters Indiana heading northwest from Ohio, parallel to CSX Transportation railroad track, in the town of West College Corner.
 In West College Corner, the highway passes through the center of town, on a street named Liberty Avenue.
 The route continues northwest toward Liberty, as a two-lane rural highway passing through farmland.
 On the way to Liberty, the road passes through Cottage Grove and crosses the Indiana Eastern Railroad.
-In Liberty, the highway has an all-way stop at SR 44, this intersection is the southern end of the SR 44 concurrency.
+In Liberty, the highway has an all-way stop at SR 44; this intersection is the southern end of the SR 44 concurrency.
 In the center of Liberty, the two roads end the concurrency at a traffic light with SR 101, with US 27 heading north, SR 44 heading west, and SR 101 heading south.
 US 27 leaves Liberty, heading due north as a two-lane rural highway.
 The road enters Richmond from the south, with a series of curves and a traffic light at SR 227.
 US 27 and SR 227 begin a concurrency at this traffic light, and both routes head north, heading for downtown Richmond.
 The concurrency passes over the Indiana Eastern Railroad tracks, as a four-lane undivided road.
-In downtown Richmond, the roadway becomes one-way streets, begins after O Street, with northbound on 9th Street and southbound of 8th Street.
+In downtown Richmond, the roadway becomes one-way streets, beginning after O Street, with northbound on 9th Street and southbound on 8th Street.
 The two streets head straight through downtown, passing residential areas before reaching commercial areas.
 At C Street, the one-way pairs end and the road passes over Norfolk Southern Railway tracks.
 After the railroad tracks, the concurrency with SR 227 ends with SR 227 heading northeast.
 US 27 continues northerly as a four-lane undivided highway.
 The road leaves Richmond as it passes through the single-point urban interchange with I-70 and US 35.
 The route heads north-northwest from Richmond toward Portland as a two-lane rural highway passing through farmland with a few houses.
 The road continues through Fountain City passing the Levi Coffin House, a building on the National Historic Landmark list.